NKSP Language

 statements.
 In the first case, the NKSP code portion is used by the NKSP

-language parser if the given preprocessor condition-name
+language parser if the given preprocessor condition-name is set

 (that is if condition is true).